 Is there food available at the finish line?

 Yes.
-There will be food at the scouts hall beside the finish line, please bring along a few euros and take your time soaking up the post race atmosphere!
+There will be food at the scouts hall beside the finish line, take your time soaking up the post race atmosphere!

 Will I get a medal and T-shirt?

 Where can I park my car?

 There will be parking in a field across the river directly opposite the scouts hall in Graiguenamangh.
 We recommend car-pooling where possible.

 Can I drop down a distance on race day?